cslider1/data_visualization/README.md

 7. **Parallel Categories** provides more analysis detail including neighborhood data.
 8. **Neighborhood Map** provides a unique analytical selection process by visualizing the San Francisco neighborhoods on a map.

 Within the dashboard notebook, the plots will render by executing the cells.
-They will be organized by tabular selection as well as by an _All Plots_ option to view every chart in one column.
+They will be organized by _tabular selection_ as well as by an _All Plots_ tabular option to view every chart in one column.